 Once we received our boarding passes, we were given packaged meals by the embassy staff.
 We could either eat before the immigration or eat after while we wait for the flight.

 They gave us masks before boarding and a pack of snacks while seated on the plane.
 The flight was full.
 There was no social distancing and no gap between seats.
 Many weren’t even wearing the plastic face shield that was given.
 We were asked to avoid using toilets on the flight if possible.

 Arriving in Mumbai: And finally, that feeling after we touched down on Indian grounds, I breathe a sigh of relief.
-There was a halt at Mumbai for about 1 hour 15 mins.
+There was a halt at Mumbai for about 1 hour and 15 mins.
 We were not allowed to get off the plane.
-We were instructed to be seated on the plane and they collected our boarding passes of the flight Manila to Mumbai.
+We were instructed to be seated on the plane and they collected our boarding passes for the flight from Manila to Mumbai.